zachMitchell/programmingNotes/salesforce/lightningWebComponents.md

     * javascript decorators can be used to define element properties.
 They are placed in the class constructor: `@api nameHere`
         * An element would use this syntax to accpet the property: `<c-my-component name-here='1234'></c-my-component>
     * Methods/functions can also be public inside a class constructor. @api can help with this too.
 When a element is queried, it get's the abiity to run this method via the queried element from the outside.
+        * I completely forgot to write this down when initially learning it, but there seems to be a special property when looking inside a LWC class itself called `template`, this property helps one access the dom, along with other things.
+The important thing to note is the only querying functions supported are `querySelector` and `querySelectorAll`.
+        * Other properties hidden inside template can be found through the JS debugger. seems like there's querySelector[all], dispatchEvent, parentElement, etc.
 *

 # poking with my own code